China passes new pollution law, sets sights on coal consumption cap

 The draft amendments were passed by 154 votes to 4, with five abstentions, Zhong Xuequan, spokesman for the National People's Congress (NPC), China's parliament, told a media briefing on Saturday.

 The amendments are expected to make local governments directly responsible for meeting environmental targets.
-They also ban firms from temporarily switching off polluting equipment during inspections and outlaw other behaviour designed to distort emission readings.
-[ID:nL4N10Z3EW]
+They also ban firms from temporarily switching off polluting equipment during inspections and outlaw other behavior designed to distort emission readings.

 Tong Weidong, vice-director of the NPC's legal work committee, told the briefing the law would improve the way local authorities were assessed and allow them to draw up their own plans to meet environmental targets.